Kerem-Haeger/battleship/TESTING.md

 In order to confirm the correct functionality, responsiveness, and appearance:

-+ The website was tested on the following browsers: Chrome, Firefox, Brave.
++ The website was tested on the following browsers: Chrome, Firefox, Opera.

     - Chrome: